acourney/GA_project_0_tamagotchi/README.md

 You lose the game if the tamagotchi's hunger, sleepiness, or boredom reach a level of 10.
 ### How to play:
-You can cycle through the interaction options with the select button and confirm your choice with the enter button.
+You can cycle through the interaction options with the "select" button and confirm your choice with the "enter" button.
-The select button will highlight the interaction options as you cycle through them.
+The "select" button will highlight the interaction options as you cycle through them.

-The cancel button will cancel cycling through the options.
+The "cancel" button will cancel cycling through the options.

 You are notified when the tamagotchi's hunger, sleepiness, and boredom levels decrease as you care for it.
 But you can also check on the tamagotchi's stats and age by selecting the information option in the navigation bar.